Canceling a USB Idle Request

 |The client driver has canceled the idle IRP, the USB driver stack has called the USB idle notification callback routine, and it has not yet returned.||

-It is possible that the USB idle notification callback routine is invoked even though the idle request has been canceled.
+It is possible that the USB idle notification callback routine is invoked even though the client driver has invoked cancellation on the IRP.
 In this case, the client driver's callback routine must still power down the device by sending the device to a lower power state synchronously.

 When the device is in the lower power state, the client driver can then send a D0 request.